yeastgenome/SGDFrontendDocker/README.md

 [![Build Status](https://travis-ci.org/yeastgenome/SGDFrontend.svg)](https://travis-ci.org/yeastgenome/SGDFrontend)

 This project is a frontend webaplication used for the SGD Nextgen Redesign.
-It retreives data in JSON format from SGDBackend, then creates the pages of the website.
+It retreives data in JSON format from SGDBackendDocker, then creates the pages of the website.

 ## Building the app